VMFA-112: 2000 & beyond

-what has been called the “Herc/Hornet Expeditionary Package.”
+what has been called the "Herc/Hornet Expeditionary Package."
 The conceptual program would allow an F/A-18A+ to land on a hastily constructed runway and refuel and rearm quickly without having to return to base, as is the current operating procedure.
 The program would be in keeping with the Marine Corps nature of self-sufficiency.

 The squadron was deployed to Al Asad Air Base, Al Anbar Province, Iraq in late 2009.
 During their deployment, the Cowboys supported the ground withdrawal from the major cities in Iraq, supported special forces during numerous missions, and provided key aerial surveillance for intelligence.
 The squadron was the last fighter/attack squadron to leave Iraq closing that chapter on the Iraq War.

+By Fiscal Year 2029, VMFA-112 is scheduled under the USMC Force Design 2030 Aviation Plan to begin conversion from their F/A-18's to F-35C aircraft.